AdaCore/training_material/courses/spark_essentials/140_state_abstraction/05-package_initialization.rst

       Initializes    => The_Stack
    is
-      -- Flow analysis verifies that Top and Content are -- initialized at package elaboration.
+      -- Flow analysis verifies that Top and Content are -- initialized at package elaboration

 --------------------------------
 Flow Dependencies of a Package